MartycFly321/-testimony-journal/README.md

 ---

-## 🇳🇱 Built in the Netherlands and Guatemala, with ❤️ and prayer
+## 🇳🇱 Built in the Netherlands and Guatemala 🇬🇹, with ❤️ and prayer
 Created by a Christian developer and designer from the Netherlands and Guatemala, Testimony is designed to help believers around the world reflect more deeply and walk more closely with God.

 ---